tinode/chat/docs/thecard.md

     prefix: "Dr.", // prefix, such as honorary title or gender designation.
     suffix: "Jr.", // suffix, such as 'Jr' or 'II'.
   },
-  org: { // object, organisation the person or topic belongs to.
+  org: { // object, organization the person or topic belongs to.
     fn: "Most Evil Corp", // string, formatted name of the organisation.
     title: "CEO", // string, person's job title at the organisation.
   },